Last Updated on June 15, 2023 by Grow with Bovees

 You could also add some essential oils to the mixture for a lasting fragrance that repels naturally.
-However, while wiping the surfaces with the sponge, take care not to press too hard, or you will end up with streaks of red and a huge mess where the mites are crushed, which will be very difficult to clean.
+However, while wiping the surfaces with the sponge, take care not to press too hard, or you will end up with streaks of red and a huge mess where their bodies are crushed, which will be very difficult to clean.

 Boric acid kills clover mites and can help to eliminate them.
-Sprinkle the boric powder in all the common areas in and around your home.
-The mites are repelled by the boric acid and act as a barrier and help to keep the clover mites out.
+Sprinkle the boric powder on all the common areas in and around your home.
+The clover mite adults are repelled by the powder, and it acts as a barrier to keep them out.

-You can sprinkle the boric acid powder along the perimeters of the rooms, rugs, carpets, under the appliances, couches, on windowsills, patio doors, door gaps, walls, around the yard fence, outdoor furniture, around the foundation and around the perimeter of your home.
+You can sprinkle the acid powder along the perimeters of the rooms, rugs, carpets, under the appliances, couches, on windowsills, patio doors, door gaps, walls, around the yard fence, outdoor furniture, any concrete crevices around the foundation and around the perimeter of your home.

-However, you must reapply the boric acid frequently because it can get washed away by the rain or blown away by the wind.
+However, you must reapply the powder frequently because it can get washed away by the rain or blown away by the wind.

-Mix some white vinegar with water in a spray bottle and spray it directly onto the clover mites or any surface infested with the mites.
-You can spray the mixture on your lawn, which can help to kill any clover mites that may be hiding in the grass.
+Mix some white vinegar with water in a spray bottle and spray it directly onto the clover mites or any surface infested with them.
+You can spray the mixture on your lawn, which can help to kill any that may be hiding in the grass.